How to Keep Livestock Water from Freezing All Winter Long

 Floating Tank Heaters or De-Icers

 If you already have a stock tank, a floating tank heater or submergible de-icer is a good option.
-They work by keeping the water’s surface from freezing without needing to replace your entire tank.
-Look for one rated for your specific climate, as some models are designed to withstand extreme cold better than others.
+They sit in the tank and keep the top from turning solid, so you can keep using what you already have.
+Look for one rated for your specific climate, because some only handle light freezes, while others can deal with the deep cold.

 Insulated Tank Covers

-Adding an insulated cover can help slow heat loss and reduce the energy needed to keep water from freezing.
+An insulated cover helps the tank hold its heat so the water doesn’t freeze as fast.
 Some stock tank manufacturers make insulated wraps specifically for their products, or you can make a DIY version with insulating materials like foam or straw bales around the tank.

 Keeping Water Moving